caramelopardalis/moondraft/README.md

 # moondraft
-A shingetsu client written in Xamarin.Forms.
+A shingetsu mobile client written in Xamarin.Forms.